Pre-Arrival Guide for New International Students

 You must purchase the Penn State Student Health Insurance Plan.
 For more information, please visit the following websites: Penn State Student Health Insurance and First Student Health.
 You can contact the office at UHS-Insurance@psu.edu if you have any questions.

 We will explain the American medical system and the Penn State health insurance requirement during orientation.
-The payment for insurance will be divided and added to you fall and spring tuition bill.
+The payment for insurance will be divided into equal payments and added to your fall and spring tuition bills.

 Attending International Student Orientation (ISO) – On-Campus

-- Activities will include obtaining a Penn State ID, document check-in, campus tour, academic adviser meeting, and course registration.
+- Activities will include obtaining a Penn State ID, document check-in, getting to know the campus and other new students.
 Discussions will include many topics such as transition to life in the United States and studying in an American university.

-- We will provide transportation to orientation each morning and to apartments or hotels in the afternoon.
+- We will provide transportation to orientation and to apartments or hotels in the afternoon.
 Specific pick-up and drop-off locations will be announced prior to ISO.

 - We will assist you in opening a bank account, buying phones and/or phone service and buying bus tickets.